EntropyManG0/ActsFromThePast/README.md

-# **Please note that this repository will no longer receive updates.
-Please see the mod on [Steam]([https://github.com/Cany0udance/GooglyEyes/releases/latest](https://steamcommunity.com/sharedfiles/filedetails/?id=3746969593)) for the latest version.**
+# **Please note that this repository will no longer receive releases.
+Please see the mod on [Steam](https://steamcommunity.com/sharedfiles/filedetails/?id=3746969593) for the latest version.**

 # Acts From The Past